![]() |

 Cutthroat Trout/Dolly Varden

-- Cutthroat trout fishing has been excellent in lakes of Prince William Sound, including lakes around Cordova.
+- Cutthroat trout fishing has been excellent in lakes of Prince William Sound, including lakes around Cordova, and fishing will be good until freeze up.

 Saltwater Fishing